SimonPadbury/baselayer-3/_src/colors.md

 ## OKLCH colors with grayscale fallbacks

-First of all, some fallback hex (#) color codes are set for classless HTML elements (e.g. text is near black, horizontal rule and table borders are pale gray, buttons are mid gray, links are blue).
-Also, the color utilities have fallbacks (all text utilities default to near black; all border utilities default to light gray; all background utilities default to a lighter gray).
+First of all, some fallback hex (#) color codes are set for classless HTML elements — e.g. text is near black, horizontal rule and table borders are light gray, buttons are mid gray, links are blue.

+Also, the color utilities (below) have fallbacks: all text utilities default to near black; all border utilities default to light gray; all background utilities default to a lighter gray.

-So, at least older browsers get something.
-It is up to you to support older browsers by adding hex or RGB colors according to your own design (I can’t know what colors you want).
+So, at least older browsers get a limited grayscale, and blue links.
+It is up to you to support older browsers by adding hex or RGB colors according to your own design.
+I don’t know what colors you want!

 After these fallbacks the OKLCH lightness, chroma, and hue channel variables are declared in the universal selector `* {}` — because that is what’s required for making the utility classes and hover shades work.